xadams/Inspired-by-LobeFinder-InLoFi-/README.md

 ls *txt > listfile
 ```

-To copy the script to a different directory, I'd recommend using a symbolic link so that it will update with git pull.
+To copy the script to a different directory, use a symbolic link so that it will update with each git pull.

 ```bash
 ln -s path/to/quantify_lobes desired/location